YosefGoodman/oscillating-pareto/README.md

 This model may not be copied, reused for commercial purposes, or distributed without proper attribution and prior permission.

 ## License for shared use
-CC BY-NC-SA 4.0 ©
+CC BY-SA 4.0 ©
-The *Formula Only* is licensed under the [Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The *Formula Only* is licensed under the Attribution-ShareAlike 4.0 International. https://creativecommons.org/licenses/by-sa/4.0/

 Attribution — You must give appropriate credit , provide a link to the license, and indicate if changes were made.

-NonCommercial — You may not use the material for commercial purposes.

 ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.